harrydowning/serl/docs/source/user_guide/lang_config.rst

 Environments can be manually created, however they must be created in the aforementioned directory and with the same `venv <https://docs.python.org/3/library/venv.html>`_ module.
 Creating environments manually would still require setting the value of this property to the name of the environment directory.
+If two languages specify an environment with the same name, the environemnt will be shared.

 :Example: